sovaai/chatKit-lib/docs/components/rate.md

 ## Customization <a name="customization"></a>
-To custom component `Dialog`, you should use `ckAPIMethods`, which will allow you to change values in `ckStore`.
+To custom component `Rate`, you should use `ckAPIMethods`, which will allow you to change values in `ckStore`.
 Customization includes:
 * [UIManagment](#custom_managment)
 * [Settings](#custom_settings)